Project-Green-Land/.github/profile/CONTRIBUTING.md

 ## Code of Conduct
 We follow a [Code of Conduct](CODE_OF_CONDUCT.md) that ensures a welcoming and inclusive environment for all contributors.
 By participating in the GreenLand project, you agree to abide by this code.

-## Getting Started

-To get started with GreenLand development, follow the instructions in the [README.md](README.md) for setting up the development environment, running tests, and understanding the project structure.

-If you're new to the project, take a look at the issues tagged with `good first issue` for beginner-friendly tasks.

 ## License